AdobeDocs/experience-manager-cloud-service.en/help/release-notes/universal-editor/current.md

 * **Managed Services RPM Package**: Adobe now offers an RPM package to streamline the deployment and management of the Universal Editor Service, simplifying maintenance and reducing operational overhead for managed services.
 * **Configurable IMS Token Validation**: To increase flexibility in token management, IMS token validation is now optional.
   * This configuration option allows you to disable validation as needed, simplifying your cloud gateway setups.
-* **Splunk Integration**: Splunk logging has been integrated into Universal Editor Service Express, enhancing monitoring and diagnostics.
+* **Splunk Integration**: Splunk logging has been integrated into the [Universal Editor Service for local development,](/help/implementing/universal-editor/local-dev.md) enhancing monitoring and diagnostics.
   * This integration ensures efficient log tracking, smoother operations, and quicker troubleshooting.

 ## Bug Fixes {#bug-fixes}